Contents

 The Conference Principles

-The event follows these DDD Principles:
+The event followed these DDD Principles:

-As well as our own following principles:
+As well as our own principles:

-• All talk submissions are anonymous.
+• All talk submissions were anonymous.

 The Organisation Committee